KittyCAD/modeling-app/docs/kcl/lastSegX.md

 ---
 title: "lastSegX"
-excerpt: "Returns the last segment of x."
+excerpt: "Extract the 'x' axis value of the last line segment in the provided 2-d"
 layout: manual
 ---

-Returns the last segment of x.
+Extract the 'x' axis value of the last line segment in the provided 2-d

+sketch.

 ```js
 lastSegX(sketch_group: SketchGroup) -> number